 Applications for the July 2018 writers' residency are open from December 1, 2017 to February 28, 2018.

 The residency runs for the month of July in Pittsfield, Massachusetts.
 Applicants must submit a 10-page Writing Sample, a Letter of Intent, and a CV, all through our Submittable site.
+Applicants will be notified of their status by March 31, 2018.

 Five writers across disciplines (poetry, fiction, non-fiction, translation) are awarded residencies.